jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 on up, they are all about the same.
 We see something similar with IPs back in
 Figure 43\.
-Only 0\.4% of the IPs that attempted RCEs werent seen in one of the prior phases showing what SecOps probably already know: Block bad IPs!
+Only 0\.4% of the IPs that attempted RCEs weren’t seen in one of the prior phases showing what SecOps probably already know: Block bad IPs!

-You may notice we didnt get the TTPs at the top of the pyramid.
-The reality is the DBIR team just doesnt have this data.
+You may notice we didn’t get the TTPs at the top of the pyramid.
+The reality is the DBIR team just doesn’t have this data.
 But check out Appendix B: VERIS
 \& Standards for Attack Flow: a solution to this data collection problem!

+The good news is we are getting better.
+Figure 44 shows vulnerability remediation speed and completeness over the past six years.
+Higher is better in this figure and, in general, things are looking up.
+We’re patching more and we’re patching faster.

+Figure 44\.
+Time to remediate findings

+Another bright spot is that last year we talked about Gini coefficients, (basically a measure of if a few things happened a lot and a lot of things happened only a few times).
+We apply that in Figure 46 to the different levels of the Pyramid of Pain.
+For the non\-threat intelligence expert, the Pyramid of Pain13 is a model used by threat intelligence analysts to categorize the value of different

+Figure 45\.
+Pyramid of Pain

+Figure 46\.
+Cumulative sum of indicators

-13The Pyramid of Pain, Bianco, David J https:bit.lyPyramidOfPain, January 2014\.
+13 “The Pyramid of Pain,” Bianco, David J., https://bit.ly/PyramidOfPain, January 2014\.

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-33
-Social
-Engineering
-Frequency
-2,249 incidents,
-1,063 with confirmed
-data disclosure
-Threat Actors
-External (100%),
-(breaches)
-Actor Motives
-Financial (89%),
-Espionage (11%),
-(breaches)
-Data
-Compromised
-Credentials (63%),
-Internal (32%),
-Personal (24%),
-Other (21%)
-(breaches)
+32

+Tough!ChallengingAnnoyingSimpleEasyTrivialTTPsToolsNetwork/Host ArtifactsDomain NamesIP AddressesHash ValuesSocial Engineering

+Figure 47\.
+Social Engineering incident paths (n\=75\)

 How is this
 my fault?

 This year, 82% of breaches in the
 DBIR14 involved the human element.
 This puts the person square in the center of the security estate with the
 Social Engineering pattern capturing many of those human\-centric events.

-Figure 47\.
-Social Engineering incident paths (n\=75\) Summary
+Summary

+Frequency

 The human element continues to be a key driver of 82% of breaches and this pattern captures a large percentage of